frictionlessdata/frictionlessdata.io/site/blog/2025-04-07-frictionless-summit/README.md

 * One for software simplification and core functionalities
 * One for outreach and adoption

-Join the [community chat on Slack](https://join.slack.com/t/frictionlessdata/shared_invite/zt-17kpbffnm-tRfDW_wJgOw8tJVLvZTrBg) to know more about that meetings.
+Join the [community chat on Slack](https://join.slack.com/t/frictionlessdata/shared_invite/zt-17kpbffnm-tRfDW_wJgOw8tJVLvZTrBg) to know more about the meetings.

 ## Call recording